 Malta’s lower cost base, when compared with its European competitors London, Dublin, and Luxembourg, mean a company’s seed capital can last longer than in the bigger and more expensive start-up hubs.

-As the global finance sector is gearing up for a tech transformation, Malta, with its positive view of and support for emerging digital technologies, such as Artificial Intelligence, robotics, big data, Distributed Ledger Technologies, cybersecurity and Internet of Things, is also gaining the attention of a whole new generation of fintech entrepreneurs and global innovators.
+As the global finance sector is gearing up for a tech transformation, Malta, with its positive view of and support for emerging digital technologies, such as Artificial Intelligence (AI), Robotics, Big Data, Distributed Ledger Technologies, Cybersecurity, and Internet of Things (IoT), is also gaining the attention of a whole new generation of FinTech entrepreneurs and global innovators.

 While Malta would certainly like to grow and nurture the next unicorn, thus far global companies remain the bedrock of its International Finance Centre.
-The island has attracted international credit institutions such as HSBC, BNF Bank, Sparkasse Bank and trade finance specialist FIMBank and today hosts more than 20 fund administrators and almost 70 insurance companies. business culture
+The island has attracted international credit institutions such as HSBC, BNF Bank, Sparkasse Bank, and trade finance specialist FIMBank and today hosts more than 20 fund administrators and almost 70 insurance companies. business culture